pymodbus-dev/pymodbus/doc/source/examples.rst

 These examples are considered essential usage examples, and are guaranteed to work, because they are tested automatilly with each dev branch commit using CI.

-The examples directory can be downloaded from https://github.com/pymodbus-dev/pymodbus/tree/dev/examples

 .. tip:: The examples needs to be run from within the examples directory, unless you modify them.
     Most examples use helper.py and client_*.py or server_*.py.
 This is done to avoid maintaining the same code in multiple files.